 Tennessee Promise is a financial aid program offering Tennessee high school graduates two years of tuition-free community or technical college beginning with the Class of 2015.
 The program provides eligible students a last-dollar scholarship.
 While removing students’ financial burden is key, a critical component of Tennessee Promise is the individual guidance each participant will receive from a mentor as the student enters higher education.
 Local partnering organizations will ensure that all Tennessee Promise students have a mentor.

-Tennessee Reconnect is Governor Bill Haslam’s initiative to help adults enter higher education so that they may gain new skills, advance in the workplace, and fulfill lifelong dreams of completing a degree or credential.
+Tennessee Reconnect helps adults enter higher education so that they may gain new skills, advance in the workplace, and fulfill lifelong dreams of completing a degree or credential.
 Through the Tennessee Reconnect grant, adults may attend a Tennessee College of Applied Technology (TCAT) or earn and associate degree at a Tennessee community college, free of tuition and mandatory fees.